Norma Nicholson: Biography

 She has served as President of the Alzheimer Society of Peel, President of the Registered Nurses Association of Peel and as a member of the Board of Directors of the Registered Nurses Association of Ontario and Board Member of Malton Neighbourhood Services.

-Her book “Young Lives on the Line: You can make a difference”, was borne out of her practice as a healthcare manager in the largest secure youth custody facility in Ontario and her community engagement with youth and families.
+Her first book “Young Lives on the Line: You can make a difference”, was borne out of her practice as a healthcare manager in the largest secure youth custody facility in Ontario and her community engagement with youth and families.
 Being an outstanding professional and ardent volunteer, Ms. Nicholson advances powerful community connections into opportunities to engage individuals.

-Ms. Nicholson’s leadership and advocacy takes her into the community, where she is a public speaker at professional forums, facilitates outreach programs and workshops for youth and families, lectures in the universities and schools, delivers seminars and facilitates lunch and learn sessions for employees in a variety of work environments.
+Ms. Nicholson’s leadership and advocacy takes her into the community, where she is a public speaker at professional forums, facilitates outreach programs and workshops for youth and families, lectures in the universities, colleges and schools, delivers seminars and facilitates lunch and learn sessions for employees in a variety of work environments.
 A vibrant voice and catalyst for growth in her community, Norma volunteers at Our Place Peel homeless shelter in the Region of Peel.

 Ms. Nicholson has been recognized on a number of occasions for her community engagements.
 Most recently with the following awards: Leading Women Building Community from the Ontario Legislature; Fabulous Woman Community Engagement, Mississauga Community; Life Time Achievement in Nursing, Region of Peel RNAO Chapter; Excellence in Nursing Leadership, Jamaica Canadian Association of Nurses and Rose Fortune, ON Black History Society.